Neckar and Rhine Bike and Boat

 Day 4: Heidelberg – Mannheim – Nierstein, 16 miles/25 kms

 Today’s relatively short ride starts with the perfect view of Heidelberg and its castle from the opposite river bank.
 A few kilometers further along the river you reach the beautiful old town of Ladenburg where you must stop to admire the lovely half-timbered houses and perhaps enjoy a coffee in the picturesque square.
 At Mannheim you leave the Neckar River behind and board the Patria for a lunchtime cruise up the Rhine River to the pretty village of Nierstein which is surrounded by vineyards and produces some wonderful crisp white wines.
+This is a popular spot to experience the vineyards on board a tractor trailer.
 The Patria moors for the night in this pleasant spot.

 Today’s ride is quite short and leads you from the largest wine producing community on the Rhine to the historic city of Mainz.
 Explore the beautiful medieval market square with its Renaissance fountain and the Romanesque Cathedral with its distinctive Octagonal tower.
 Johannes Gutenberg introduced movable type printing to Europe and is perhaps the city’s most famous son.
-The Gutenberg Museum, located opposite the cathedral,is well worth a visit and includes a replica of an early press as well as examples of some of teh first prints ever made.
-The Patria morrs for the night in Mainz.
+The Gutenberg Museum, located opposite the cathedral, is well worth a visit and includes a replica of an early press as well as examples of some of the first prints ever made.
+The Patria moors for the night in Mainz.

 Day 7: Rüdesheim – Boppard – Koblenz, 29 miles/46 kms